 Anchors and mounting plates are an effective and a generally easy way to keep TV wall mounts in place when your walls don’t have studs.
 While the process is generally straightforward, here are some things you should keep in mind:

-Make sure that the anchor screws that you choose are rated to carry your TV’s weight.
+Make sure that the wall anchor screws that you choose are rated to carry your TV’s weight.
 Weights can vary from model to model, but the average 32-inch television usually weighs about 25 to 30 lbs.
 That means that a larger screen will weigh more.
 Always check the load capacity for the anchors that you choose.

 The strongest wall anchors will not make much of a difference if you’re mounting a TV onto drywall or plaster that is old and crumbling.
 Walls that appear flimsy may actually bow and bend under the weight of your TV, potentially breaking at some point.